foxBMS/foxbms-2/docs/system/system-voltage-and-current-monitoring.rst

 The exact number of voltages is dependent on the system topology and the configuration of the battery system.

-:numref:`start-high-level` shows the voltages that need to measured in a multi-string system, here for example for a 3-string system.
+:numref:`voltages-in-multi-string-system` shows the voltages that need to measured in a multi-string system, here for example for a 3-string system.
 The symbols are explained in :numref:`symbols-in-system-block-diagram`.
 The colors are explained in :numref:`colors-in-system-block-diagram`.